You may be wondering about the difference between CPA (Certified Public Accountant) and accountants in general… aren’t they the same?

 Every CPA is an accountant but not all accountants are CPAs.
 I like to describe CPAs as “Black Belt Accountants”, meaning that they have achieved beyond what a normal accountant does through advanced education, training, education and high ethical standards.

 Let’s compare CPA to accountants in terms of education, experience and opportunities.

-The CPA educational requirement is the most demanding among all accounting and finance qualifications: you need to be in accounting concentration or have taken enough credit hours to demonstrate the same level.
-Also, you must have at least a 4-year bachelor’s degree, and have taken 150 credit hours of higher education.
+The CPA educational requirement is the most demanding among all accounting and finance qualifications: you need to have an accounting concentration or have taken enough credit hours to demonstrate the same level.
+Also, you must have at least a 4-year bachelor’s degree and have taken 150 credit hours of higher education.

 CPAs, not normal accountants, fill senior finance positions.